 Web cache is data front liners that are automatically downloaded for faster bootup times during your next same-site visit.
-It’s a typical web practice that normally wouldn’t warrant any suspicions, but recent research now finds it vulnerable to abuse – and attack website’s visitors.
+It’s a typical web practice that normally wouldn’t warrant any suspicions, but recent research now finds it vulnerable to cyber criminals abuse – and attack website’s visitors.

 The Research Team from PortSwigger Web Security, under the supervision of its head James Kettle, recently discovered a way to hack into sites by exploiting how web caching works.
 Exploiting even further an API for one of Mozilla Firefox’s web cache plug-ins, Kettle spoke of how DDoS Attacks and Credential Theft can even be made possible.